spdobest/KotlinWorld/COROUTINES.md

 }

 **The main keywords in Coroutines are**

+**Suspending functions:** This kind of function can be suspended without blocking the current thread.
+Instead of returning a simple value, it also knows in which context the caller suspended it.
+Using this, it can resume appropriately, when ready.
+**CoroutineBuilders:** These take a suspending lambda as an argument to create a coroutine.
+There are a bunch of coroutine builders provided by Kotlin Coroutines, including async(), launch(), runBlocking.
+**CoroutineScope:** Helps to define the lifecycle of Kotlin Coroutines.
+It can be application-wide or bound to a component like the Android Activity.
+You have to use a scope to start a coroutine.
+**CoroutineDispatcher:** Defines thread pools to launch your Kotlin Coroutines in.
+This could be the background thread pool, main thread or even your custom thread pool.
+You’ll use this to switch between, and return results from, threads.

 **1.Suspend -** Suspend function is a function that could be started, paused and resume.
 **2.GlobalScope -**
 **3.async() -**